codeforamerica/connect/README.md

 ### What it is

-This is a [beta-stage digital service](https://www.gov.uk/service-manual/phases) built using Twilio.
+This is a [alpha-stage digital service](https://www.gov.uk/service-manual/phases) built using Twilio.

 The current flow works like this: